Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Yilan Lantern Festival 2022: Dec 25 to Feb 20 at Dongshan Riverside Park and Dongshan Station (宜蘭冬山舊河道/冬山車站廣場)

 Pingxi Lantern Festival

-The main lantern releases take place on the Lantern Festival, the 15th day of the Lunar New Year (February 8, 2020).
-However, because the event is so popular, festivities and mass lantern releases begin there a few days earlier, and continue for two weeks after.
-The government recently announced that the two major mass releases this year will be February 1 and 8 (both Saturdays).
-The February 1 release will be at Pingxi Junior High School (6:00 to 8:30 p.m., Pingxi Station) and the February 8 one will be at Shifen Sky Lantern Square (5:30 to 8:30 p.m., Shifen Station), though you can expect there to be a lot of people and lantern releases on all the days between the main events.
+The main lantern releases take place on the Lantern Festival, the 15th day of the Lunar New Year (February 15, 2022).
+However, because the event is so popular, festivities and mass lantern releases begin there a few days earlier, and continue for up to two weeks after.
+Usually, the main mass lantern releases are held on the one or two Saturdays closest to the Lantern Festival date.

 If you go, I would actually recommend avoiding the main day, as it is simply too crowded, and getting there and back home can be a nightmare, as all buses, roads, and the tiny Pingxi train get totally clogged.
 The time I went, I think I waited in a line for 1.5 hours to get on a bus to go back to Taipei.